Xray-App/xray-zephyr-migration/README.md

 2. Enter `clean` at the prompt to confirm that you're ready to remove the Zephyr tables from the Xray database.
 1. Once confirmed, the script will remove the Zephyr tables from the Xray database.

-### Stopping the Docker containers
+### Stopping the Docker container

-When you have completed the migration, you will want to stop the migration's Docker containers.
+When you have completed the migration, you will want to stop the migration's Docker container.

-To bring down the Docker containers, run the following command:
+To bring down the Docker container, run the following command:

 ```console
 ./run.sh stop
 ```

-This will not remove the containers or their data.
+This will not remove the container or its data.

-### Removing the Docker containers
+### Removing the Docker container

-To remove the Docker containers and reset to the initial state, run the following:
+To remove the Docker container and reset to its initial state, run the following:

 ```console
 ./run.sh reset